infinite-hall0ween/simplified-alienvault-portal/README.md

 The portal was built with assistance from Claude for personal Fable use case testing and to derive an efficient solution for the way i currently use alienvault.

 i have not yet completed a security audit of the code in this project, though i intend to get to that as soon as i can.
+Dependabot and private vuln. report sharing enabled in the interim.

 *upcoming adjustments*: will most likely swap the OTX sections around so the two malware portions are next to each other for improved UX, as well as any other little useful changes.

-bring your own api key, feel free to dig through.
-Feedback welcome.
+bring your own api keys and have a good time 🧡
+⁠☞ Feedback welcome ☜

 URL: